Tips when substitute teaching for a music teacher.

 Finding out there’s an already-prepared lesson plan is music to your ears, but what if you’re left with nothing?

-If you’re walking into school feeling as ready as a guitar without any strings, here are a few ideas for music class activities:
+If you’re walking into school feeling as ready as a guitar without any strings, here are a few ideas for music class activities.
+Always consult with an administrator if no lesson plans are left for you:

 Ask another teacher for suggestions.
 There may be more than one teacher in the music department.
 Depending on the size of the school and faculty, there may be separate teachers for band, orchestra, choir, music history, music theory, or instruction for individual instruments.
 They can give you some ideas.